-Medicare’s Teaching Physician Billing Rules 2021— with COVID-19 PHE Allowances
+Medicare’s Teaching Physician Billing Rules 2022— With COVID-19 PHE Allowances

-West Kendall Baptist Hospital GME faculty, including: family medicine practitioners, cardiologists, emergency medicine physicians, surgeons, hospitalists, obstetricians/gynecologists, nephrologists, hematologists/oncologists, infectious disease specialists, gastroenterologists, neurologists, ENTs, ophthalmologists, urologists, pulmonologists, critical care physicians, advanced practice registered nurses, medical students, residents, fellows and other interested healthcare professionals.
+Baptist Health Graduate Medical Education faculty including family medicine practitioners, cardiologists, emergency medicine physicians, surgeons, hospitalists, obstetricians, gynecologists, nephrologists, hematologists/oncologists, infectious disease specialists, gastroenterologists, neurologists, ENT’s, ophthalmologists, urologists, pulmonologists, critical care physicians, medical students, residents, fellows and other interested healthcare professionals.

-- Physicians will execute providing and documenting the appropriate level of participation/supervision for services performed by residents.
+- Physicians will provide and document the appropriate level of participation/supervision for services performed by residents.

-- Residents will implement documenting the specifics of the services, including clinical scenario and management.
+- Residents will fully document the specifics of the medical service provided, including clinical scenario and management.

 Healthcare Coding and Reimbursement Consultant